hertogp/spfcheck/README.md

 `spfcheck` counts the number of dns mechanisms seen (dnsm), the number of queries performed (dnsq) and the number of void dns queries seen (dnsv).
-If the evaluation took more than `10` dns mechanisms, the verdict is modified accordingly.
+If the evaluation took more than `10` dns mechanisms or saw more than `2` void DNS lookups, the verdict is modified accordingly.

 ## Helo flag